What is a Community Panel?

 The work of the Community Panel will officially conclude after its final report is presented to Vancouver City Council and Vancouver Park Board.

-What if I can’t participate in the Community Panel or I wasn’t selected to participate in the Panel, can I still be involved?
+What if I’m not participating in the Community Panel, can I still be involved?

 Yes.
 You can contribute to the process by: